NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Blade of Fallen Stars.md

 **Requirements** The blade of fallen stars was exposed to starlight for at least one hour since the last time this ability was used

 **Effect** The coating on the blade seeps into the engravings and is collected in the barrel.
 On your next ranged Strike, the weapon fires a glowing white projectile with a blazing blue tail that explodes on impact.
-In addition to the normal Strike damage, the projectile also deals 6d8 cold damage and creates a [[Spells/Faerie Fire|Faerie Fire]] effect in a 5-foot emanation centered on the target.
+In addition to the normal Strike damage, the projectile also deals 6d8 cold damage and creates a [[Spells/Faerie Fire|Faerie Fire]] effect in a @Template\[emanation|distance:5\] centered on the target.

 * * *